- February 07, 1983

 As a member of Aston Marting Racing’s crew with Stefan Mucke and Darren Turner, Christian retired from 2011 Le Mans 24h after just 4 laps.
 Again with Aston Martin, Klien finished 9th in the Le Mans Series race at Silverstone.
 Later that year he made a one-off appearance in the V8 Supercars Championship, driving for Rod Nash Racing at Surfers Paradise street circuit.

 After relatively unnoticed appearances in the championships like Auto GP and ADAC Procar Series in 2012 and 2013, Klien finally achieved something respectable in 2014.
 Competing in European Le Mans Series with Morand Racing team, Christian finished 3rd in the final standings when he was driving alongside Gary Hirsch and Pierre Ragues.
 They were the winners of the penultimate round of the season at Circuit Paul Ricard, while at Le Mans 24h they were 6th in LMP2 class.

 In 2015, Klien jumped from one series to another and appeared in no less than five championships, including the FIA World Endurance Championship and the Japanese Super GT, but failed to impress.
-The last engagement that Klien has was in the Blancpain GT Series in which he joined Emil Frey Racing to drive their Jaguar.
+The last engagement that Klien has was in the Blancpain GT Series in which he joined Emil Frey Racing.